Crimean War: Long-term effects

-After being defeated in the Crimean War, Russia feared that Russian Alaska would be easily captured in any future war with the British; therefore, Alexander II opted to sell the territory to the United States.
+After being defeated in the Crimean War, Russia feared that its Alaskan territory would be easily captured in any future war with the British; therefore, Alexander II opted to sell the territory to the United States.

 A Greek tortoise named Timothy was found on a Portuguese ship by Captain John Guy Courtenay-Everard on in 1854.
 Serving as a mascot throughout the war, when she died in 2004 this made her the last living veteran of the Crimean war.

 Historian Norman Rich argues that the war was not an accident, but was sought out by the determination of the British and French not to allow Russia an honourable retreat.
 Both insisted on a military victory to enhance their prestige in European affairs when a non-violent peaceful political solution was available.
 The war then wrecked the Concert of Europe, which had long kept the peace.

 Turkish historian Candan Badem wrote, "Victory in this war did not bring any significant material gain, not even a war indemnity.
 On the other hand, the Ottoman treasury was nearly bankrupted due to war expenses".
 Badem adds that the Ottomans achieved no significant territorial gains, lost the right to a navy in the Black Sea, and failed to gain status as a great power.
 Further, the war gave impetus to the union of the Danubian principalities and ultimately to their independence.